 If you were to suddenly go on a vegan diet and stick to it, which I have done before, you’d notice that it takes a lot more food to eat your fill.

-This is due to a few factors such as vegan foods on average having less calories as meat and dairy.
+This is due to a few factors such as vegan foods on average having less calories than meat and dairy.

 This of course comes with the benefit of plant-based diets being beneficial in the prevention of heart disease, with vegan alternatives suggested as better than processed red meat according to this study.